Basanti (community development block): Language

+At the time of the 2011 census, 99.37% of the population spoke Bengali, 0.60% Hindi and 0.02% Urdu as their first language.

+Religion

-In the 2011 Census of India, Hindus numbered 176,715 and formed 52.48% of the population in Basanti CD block.
-Muslims numbered 151,101 and formed 44.87% of the population.
+In the 2011 Census of India, Hindus numbered 179,715 and formed 53.48% of the population in Basanti CD block.
+Muslims numbered 151,101 and formed 43.87% of the population.
 Others numbered 8,901 and formed 2.65% of the population.
 Amongst the others, Christians numbered 7,693.
+In 2001, Hindus made up 56.23% of the population, while Muslims and Christians were 41.18% and 2.50% of the population respectively.

 The proportion of Hindus in South Twenty-four Parganas district has declined from 76.0% in 1961 to 63.2% in 2011.
 The proportion of Muslims in South Twenty-four Parganas district has increased from 23.4% to 35.6% during the same period.
 Christians formed 0.8% in 2011.

 Rural poverty

 As per the Human Development Report for South 24 Parganas district, published in 2009, in Basanti CD block the percentage of households below poverty line was 64.89%.
-Basanti is one of the poorest blocks in the whole country.
+Basanti is one of the poorest CD blocks in the whole country.
 Within South 24 Parganas district, the poverty ratio in Basanti was ten times more than that in Thakurpukur Maheshtala CD block.
-The poverty rates were very high in the Sundarban region with all thirteen CD blocks registering poverty ratios above 30% and eight CD blocks had more than 40% of the population in the BPL category.
+The poverty rates were very high in the Sundarbans settlements with all thirteen CD blocks registering poverty ratios above 30% and eight CD blocks had more than 40% of the population in the BPL category.
 The Sundarban region remains the most backward region in terms of quality of life.
 As per rural household survey in 2005, the proportion of households in South 24 Parganas with poverty rates below poverty line was 34.11%, way above the state and national poverty ratios.